 : We land back at Lakeside and a welcome party of swan and cygnets greets us.
 A family of five, also having a day out, but her kids are much cuter than mine.
 We contemplate visiting the Aquarium of the Lakes, it’s open until 6pm but decide we’ve had enough attractions for one day.

 : We’ve nearly an hour before our train and use the time for a post cruise lemonade at the Lakeside Hotel

 , another escape from reality.
 We take our drinks down to their private beach and paddle in the lake as the hotel rowing boat returns for the day.
 If we were here at 11am we could have watched the swans being fed, but instead they watch us.
 Earlier in the day we could also have walked down to the Stott Park Bobbin Mill

 to the gorgeous Fell Foot Park

 with its adventure playground, cafe and rowing boat hire.
-But it’s too late now, we’re out of steam and still have the last train to catch.
+But it’s too late now, we’re out of steam.
+Our Lake District day out is almost over but we still have the last train to catch.